 Terra Firma, the private equity firm founded by renowned investor Guy Hands in 1994, probably could have done without any more dramas.
 Regardless: it has one.

-In a recent statement announcing the departure of Damian Darragh, it said that he had been “asked to leave” the firm.
+In a statement last week announcing the departure of Damian Darragh, it said that he had been “asked to leave” the firm.
 This may sound more polite than the way it was subsequently reported – as a “firing” or a “sacking” – but it adds up to the same thing.
 The reason for the parting of ways is not entirely clear, although Terra Firma attributed it to question marks over Darragh’s commitment to fundraising for the firm’s debut renewable energy infrastructure fund, which has a target of $2 billion.

 Of course, if Darragh were failing entirely to live up to the task, then forcing such a change would be understandable even if regrettable.
 But the idea of failure in the role sits oddly with what appears to be a widely held view that Darragh is something of a star within the renewable energy investment world.
 “Hot property” is how one observer we spoke to assessed his status, adding: “I’d give him my money”.